 This page contains links to technical reports and briefs published by the U.S. Department of Energy, plus information on current studies under way.
 These reports are intended to present objective technical analysis based on the most recent, referenceable data available at the time of preparation of the reports.
 As new information becomes available, DOE will make efforts to update these studies as necessary.
 While coordinated with other DOE data sources and policies, these reports also include data from a variety of non-governmental sources in order to produce, to the extent possible, unbiased analysis.
 These reports are intended solely for the benefit of the public, in order to help regulators, manufacturers, energy program managers, and others make informed choices and decisions related to solid-state lighting.
 Readers of these reports are urged to conduct their own due diligence and research before using the analysis presented in these reports.

-Provides a methodology to characterize performance and assess potential reliability issues of dim-to-warm LED lamp products, as well as comparisons with an incandescent lamp benchmark.
-(35 pages, July 2019)
+Two reports on dim-to-warm LED lighting.
+The second report independently quantifies performance and reliability of dim-to-warm LED products, while the first report provides a methodology to characterize performance and assess potential reliability issues of dim-to-warm LED lamp products, as well as comparisons with an incandescent lamp benchmark.

 - Accelerated Stress Testing of Multi-Source LED Products